dustinwhisman/dustinwhisman.com/src/pages/writing/learning-in-public/web-accessibility-specialist-certification/accessibility-laws.md

 ---
-title: "WAS Notes: Accessibility Laws | Writing | Dustin Whisman"
+title: 'WAS Notes: Accessibility Laws | Writing | Dustin Whisman'
 description: This is an overview of accessibility laws throughout the world and how they apply to digital accessibility.
-articleTitle: "WAS Notes: Accessibility Laws"
+articleTitle: 'WAS Notes: Accessibility Laws'
 layout: layout.njk
 date: 2023-01-13T00:00:01Z
 tags: